 The trailhead is accessed via a short walk from the main bus station (walk north along Route 116, veer right onto a narrow road and look for the sign on your right – map).
 The trail is a series of switchbacks that begins in a forest and continues up the exposed mountainside (which presents fantastic views along the way as well!).

 From the fort, adventurous trekkers can follow the road down the backside of the hill and continue walking east along a popular bike route.
 We hiked the trail past a lone dwelling and then followed the path south toward the sea.
 When the main trail ended, we found a primitive path and scrambled up a mountainside to yet another viewpoint peak (map).

 Top Tip: Hikers can follow the path all the way to Malo Grablje, an abandoned village.
-Trekkers who want to make the journey in a loop can walk from Malo Grablje to Milna…and then back to Hvar Town via the already mentioned coastal trail.
+Trekkers who want to make the journey in a loop can walk from Malo Grablje to Milna…and then back to Hvar Town via the already mentioned coastal trail in #5.
 If you are not an experienced hiker, you can let a guide lead the way on this exact route.
 Get the details!

 #7 GO: Hvar Tours

 While Hvar Town has attractions, beaches and hiking trails to fill most itineraries, it is also a great jumping off point to nearby sights.
 Visitors staying in Hvar Town for more than one day might want to consider going on a highly-rated Hvar tour.

 Blue Cave Hvar Tour